The Influences of Hydrogen-Silicate-Iron Miscibility on the Demographics of Sub-Neptunes and Super-Earths: Monte Carlo Sampling

 \subsection{Primary Parameter Sampling}

 A total of 1012 planetary realizations were generated for the results reported here.
 Results are not sensitive to the precise number beyond $\sim 200$ draws.
 Each realization is prescribed by the total planet mass ($M_p$), total weight percent H$_2$, the pressure at the binodal surface, and the equilibrium temperature.
-We chose to use a single equilibrium temperature, $T_{\rm eq}=500$~K, for all models.
+While we assign distinct equilibrium temperatures for the atmospheric loss calculations (\S \ref{sec:escape}), we chose to use a single equilibrium temperature, $T_{\rm eq}=500$~K, for constructing the pre-escape planet models.
 This value is taken to be representative for the range of periods of about 10 to 100 days.
 In reality, $T_{\rm eq}$ can vary from about $1000$~K to $400$ K for a solar-mass star over this range in period, depending upon albedo.
 Applying individual $T_{\rm eq}$ values over this range in period has only negligible effects on our results.
-We do, however, assign distinct equilibrium temperatures for the atmospheric loss calculations (see below).

 Planet masses are drawn from a log-uniform distribution:

 in order to obtain equal probability per decade in mass.

 The bulk hydrogen mass fraction prior to atmospheric loss is sampled from a truncated log-normal distribution.
 This distribution type is motivated by expectations from agglomeration of protoplanets with hydrogen envelopes coupled with fractional losses of hydrogen during multiple accretion events \citep{Gibrat1931}; a log-normal distribution is an emergent property of stochastic assembly (Appendix B).
 The adopted distribution has a median value of $1.8$~wt\% and a logarithmic dispersion of $0.4$ dex, with fixed bounds of $0.05$ and $10$~wt\% to exclude unrealistically gas-poor or gas-rich cases.
 The physical implications of the distribution parameters is discussed in Appendix B.